-There was an increase in the number of surveys returned.
-Survey results show that teachers are not satisfied with the learning environment, the social and physical environment or the school-home relations.
-The learning environment was the area that teacher had the largest drop in satisfaction.
+Survey results show that teachers are satisfied with the learning environment as well as the social and physical environment.
+There was an decrease in the number of surveys returned.
+There was an increase in the percent satisfied with school-home relations.
 The low numbers of parents in attendance at curriculum-focused training events and parent conferences is a factor in teachers' rating of the percent satisfied with school-home relations.

-The students' survey results went down in satisfied with school-home relations in the 2016 school year.
-It increased slightly in learning environment, and social and physical environment.
-Survey results for students do not have major changes.
+The students' survey results went up in satisfied with school-home relations in the 2015 school year.
+It decreased slightly in learning environment, and social and physical environment.
 We had an increase in the number of students taking the survey.

-In 2016, there was an increase in the areas of satisfied with the learning, social and physical environment, and school-home relations.
-There was a large decrease in the number of surveys returned.
+In 2015, there was a decrease in the areas of satisfied with the learning, social and physical environment, and school-home relations.
+There was an increase in the number of surveys returned.
 The school is working to improve school-home relations by implementing many of the ideas that were suggested by our parents.
 Unfortunately, even these events have not been well attended.